FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_certificates/t_st_internalCA.md

 The internal CA can be used to generate server or client certificates.
 It provides a convenient alternative to using a third-party CA. It is used implicitly in the following cases:

 -   Generating a local certificate.
-For detail, see <a href="../t_st_localcertificatesandcsrs#top" class="MCXref xref">Manage local certificates and certificate signing requests</a>.
+For detail, see [Manage local certificates and certificate signing requests](../t_st_localcertificatesandcsrs#top).
 -   Generating an account certificate.
-For detail, see <a href="../../../accounts/c_st_usercertificates/t_st_usercertificates#AccountsMenu_2253641766_1090701" class="MCXref xref">Manage login certificates</a>.
+For detail, see [Manage login certificates](../../../accounts/c_st_usercertificates/t_st_usercertificates#AccountsMenu_2253641766_1090701).
 -   Signing imported SSH Keys.
-For detail, see <a href="../../../accounts/c_st_usercertificates/t_st_usercertificates#Import" class="MCXref xref">Manage login certificates</a>.
+For detail, see [Manage login certificates](../../../accounts/c_st_usercertificates/t_st_usercertificates#Import).

 The internal CA key is protected with a password.
 Any operation that involves use of the internal CA require that password.
 This password cannot be retrieved if it is lost.
 Contact {{< SecureTransport/companyname  >}} Global Support for more information.
-For contact information, see <a href="" class="MCXref xref">Get more help</a>.
+For contact information, see [Get more help]().

 In addition to issuing certificates signed by internal CA, {{< SecureTransport/componentshortname  >}} supports a few management operations for the internal CA. These operations include: